 Publ Date Publication Title Author(s) Author Contact Editted Abstract PMID 2012 Jun Vnitr Lek Cladribine is highly effective in the treatment of Langerhans cell histiocytosis and rare histiocytic disorders of the juvenile xanthogranuloma group Adam Z, Szturz P, Pour L, Krejčí M, Zahradová L, Tomíška M, Král Z, Koukalová R, Rehák Z, Mayer J Interní hematoonkologická klinika, LF MU a FN Brno. z.adam@fnbrno.cz Cladribine (2-chlorodeoxyadenosine) is metabolised and phosphorylated in a cell up to 2-chloroadenosine triphosphate which is the actual effective form of the drug.
-The greatest accumulation of 2-chloroadenosine triphosphate is in the most active cells, where activating (phosphorylation) enzyme, deoxycytidine kinase, has the highest activity, whereas inactivating enzyme (dephosphorylation), cytoplasmic 5-nucleotidase, has the lowest activity.
+The greatest accumulation of 2-chloroadenosine triphosphate is in the most active cells, where activating (phosphorylation) enzyme, deoxycytidine kinase, has the highest activity, whereas inactivating enzyme (dephosphorylation), cytoplasmic 5- nucleotidase, has the lowest activity.
 A very good ratio of the both enzymes for high effectiveness of cladribine is in resting and proliferating lymphocytes.
-Therefore, cladribine is an effective medication for hairy cell leukemia, Waldenström macroglo-bulinemia but also for chronic -B-lymphocytic leukemia.
+Therefore, cladribine is an effective medication for hairy cell leukemia.
 However, such high concentrations of 2-chloroadenosine triphosphate are reached in some cells of histiocytic lines, in monocytes and also in Langerhans dendritic cells.
 Thats why cladribine is highly effective medication in treating Langerhans cell histiocytosis and also in treating diseases of the juvenile xanthogranuloma group.
-In the paper we present a survey of published experience with cladribine in patients with Langerhans cell histiocytosis.
-The effectiveness of cladribine in the childhood form of Langerhans cell histiocytosis is investigated only in 1 multicentric clinical study, other data are taken from single case reports or small series studies.
+In the paper we present a survey of published experience with cladribine in patients with Langerhans cell histiocytosis is investigated only in 1 multicentric clinical study, other data are taken from single case reports or small series studies.
 Cladribine was used in 60 adult patients altogether and in 51 of them (85%) treatment response (CR + PR) was achieved.
 In the group of childhood patients cladribine was used in 182 cases and treatment response (CR + PR) was reached in 110 (60.4%) thereof.
-One possible explanation for a higher number of therapy responses in adults is lower Langerhans cell histiocytosis agressiveness in adults than in children.
-Another explanation is the fact that therapy responses in adults than in children.
-Another explanation is the fact that therapy responses in adults than in children.
-Another explanation is the fact that therapy number of therapy responses of the juv 22913238
+One possible explanation for a higher number of therapy responses in adults is lower Langerhans cell histiocytosis ang and usits are summarized only form case reports and amulter anti-claribine was used on the augerhans cell histiocytosis and so results of a prospective randomized clinical study are included.
+Diseases of the juvenile xanthogranuloma group are much more rare than Langerhans cell histiocytosis and so the number of publications is smaller.
+In total, 7 publications describe therapy response of cladribine in some of the juvenile xanthogranuloma and loc 22913238